Project-MONAI/MONAI/docs/source/highlights.md

 Some deep neural network architectures have shown to be particularly effective for medical imaging analysis tasks.
 MONAI implements reference networks with the aims of both flexibility and code readability.

 ## Evaluation
-To run model inferences and evaluate the model quality, MONAI provides reference implementation for the relevant widely-used approaches.
-Currently several popular evaluation metrics and inference patterns are included:
+To run model inferences and evaluate the model quality, MONAI provides reference implementations for the relevant widely-used approaches.
+Currently, several popular evaluation metrics and inference patterns are included:

 ### 1. Sliding window inference
 When executing inference on large medical images, the sliding window is a popular method to achieve high performance with flexible memory requirements.